 Vice Adm. (ret.)
 James B. Stockdale, recipient of the Medal of Honor, U.S. naval aviator, prisoner of war, teacher and vice presidential candidate, died July 5 after a long battle with Alzheimer's disease.
 He was 81.
 Stockdale graduated from the U.S. Naval Academy in 1947.
 His aircraft was shot down over North Vietnam in 1965 and he was captured while serving as commanding officer of Carrier Air Group Sixteen on board the USS Oriskany.
 During his seven-plus years of imprisonment, Stockdale ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Vice Adm. (ret.)
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Vice Adm. (ret.)
 James B. Stockdale".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.